glorymugizi/hello_microverse_project/README.md

 # 📖 [Hello Microverse project] <a name="About html CSS and linters"></a>

-**Hello Microverse project]** is a CSS html project and is the first project at Microverse.
+**Hello Microverse** is a CSS html project and the first project at Microverse to emphasize the use of linters as a means of fixing and eliminating problems in the code.
+This enables students to write code in a professional manner, transforming the microverse into a breeding ground for international developers.

 ## 🛠 Built With <a name="built-with"></a>